We are sorry that applications to the Sussex Crisis Fund are now closed.

 - Costs associated with providing food and other vital support

-We particularly want to thank East Sussex County Council and West Sussex County Council for the substantial contributions that they have made to the third phase of the fund.
-Thank you too to the National Emergencies Trust and many local donors for making the continuation of this fund possible.
+We particularly want to thank East Sussex County Council and West Sussex County Council for the substantial contributions made to the third phase of the fund.
+Thank you also to the National Emergencies Trust and many local donors for making the continuation of this fund possible.

-Applications should be submitted on our Sussex Crisis Fund application form.
-Applications will be assessed on a rolling deadline basis, with decisions expected within three – four weeks of submission.
-Please read the full criteria before applying.
-You may apply to this phase of the Sussex Crisis Fund, alongside any current application you may have made to our general grants round.
+Applications were submitted on our Sussex Crisis Fund application form.
+Applications were assessed on a rolling deadline basis, with decisions expected within three – four weeks of submission.
+You can read the fund’s full criteria here.

-The first phase of the Sussex Crisis Fund was set up in March 2020 to support local charities and community groups on the frontline of community action to help people suffering as a result of the coronavirus outbreak.
+The Sussex Crisis Fund was set up in March 2020 to support local charities and community groups on the frontline of community action to help people suffering as a result of the coronavirus outbreak.
 It was launched three days before the first lockdown began and made its first grant within ten days.

 - Over 1 million people have been helped